SSQ/Udacity-MLND-P1-Model-Evaluation-and-Validation/README.md

 ### Files Description
 - `project description.md`: Project overview, highlights, evaluation and software requirement. **Read Firstly**
 - `README.md`: this file.
-- `boston_housing.ipynb`: This is the main file that will be performing my work on the project.
+- `boston_housing.ipynb`: This is the main file where I will be performing my work on the project.
 - `housing.csv`: The project dataset.
 I'll load this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project. **Not my work**
 - `boston_housing.html`: `html` version of the main file.